JamesOlinPainter/Application-Programming-Task/README.md

            key : value
       company1 : [feed1, feed2, feed3]
       company2 : [feed1, feed2]
+      company3 : [feed1]
+      company4 : [feed1, feed2, feed3, feed4, feed5]
       ...

-  • rss format = lastBuildDate (Used to determine the last update time) rdf format = syn:updateBase (Used to determine the last update time)
+  • rss format = <lastBuildDate> (Used to determine the last update time) rdf format = <syn:updateBase> (Used to determine the last update time) if nither find most recent <pubDate>

+  • I am assuming what is meant by "which companies had no activity for a given number of days" is "what is the amount of time since the last update".